RAL0S/ralos-package-manager/README.md

 This will create the config file `apm.toml` within the same directory.

+For quicker access to the installed tools, add the bin directory (`/home/ubuntu/attifyos/bin`) to the system path.
+This can be done by adding the line `export PATH=$PATH:/home/ubuntu/attifyos/bin/` at the end of `.bashrc`.

 ## Package installation

 Packages can be installed by running